Sustainscapes/AICcPerm/README.md

 install.packages("AICcPermanova")
 ```

+## 3.1 Contribuiting to this package

+Please note that this package is released with a [Contributor Code of
+Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this
+project, you agree to abide by its terms.

-## 3.1 Generating all possible models
+## 3.2 Generating all possible models

 To generate all possible models, you can use the `make_models` function.
 For example: